Screen Resolution Testing

 Testing website resolution on emulators or simulators is not as effective in delivering accurate results compared to testing on real devices.
 This is because emulators and simulators are software programs that mimic the functionality of real devices up to a great extent.
 However, they can not match the performance of an actual device as there are binary translations involved while using them that make them slower.

 Moreover, finding and installing emulators for every device, particularly the ones that are recently launched is extremely difficult.
 Given this, it is better to opt for a tool that offers real devices for instant testing.

-What are the advantages of running screen resolution tests on real devices online?
+Listed below are key advantages of performing screen resolution testing on real devices:

 The responsive tool helps testers instantly view a website across different device types (smartphones, tablets, desktops) with distinct screen resolutions.
 Users simply need to enter the URL, and the tool immediately loads the website across the available device screens.

 Users can also scroll the entire website on the desired device from the available devices.
-Additionally, they can also view their websites in Portrait and Landscape mode.
+Additionally, they can also view their websites in Portrait and Landscape modes on these devices.

 Individual developers and teams prefer conducting screen resolution testing of websites on BrowserStack for multiple reasons: